 University of Utah Grant

-In March 2009, TCA provided a multi-year grant to the University of Utah to establish a new academic program on “The Origins of Modern Ethnic Cleansing: The Collapse of the Ottoman Empire and the Emergence of Nation States in the Balkans and the Caucasus.”
+In March 2009, TCA provided a multi-year grant to the University of Utah to establish a new academic program “The Origins of Modern Ethnic Cleansing: The Collapse of the Ottoman Empire and the Emergence of Nation States in the Balkans and the Caucasus.”

-Under the leadership of its Director, Prof. Hakan Yavuz, this unique program is advancing scholarship on a critical period in a region that continues to make headlines, in part due to the turbulent forces unleashed in the late 19th and early 20th Centuries.
+Under the leadership of its Director, Prof. Hakan Yavuz, this unique Turkish Studies program is advancing scholarship on a critical period in a region that continues to make headlines, in part due to the turbulent forces unleashed in the late 19th and early 20th Centuries.
 The program explores the shaping of modern Turkish identity through scholarly work, conferences, community participation, and support for new research, much of which focuses on a series of traumatic formative events including crises in the Balkans and the Caucasus, the loss of major territories, and forced migration that presaged the establishment of the Turkish Republic.

 Annotated Map of Forced Migration Grant

 TCA supported the publication of an annotated map, prepared by Justin McCarthy, Professor of History at the University of Louisville, displaying the trails of 5 million Ottoman Muslims who were displaced from the Balkans, Caucasus, and Crimea between 1770-1923.
 The map also records and provides historical context for the 5 million Ottoman Muslims who died between 1864-1922 in the wars that were fought to dismantle the Ottoman Empire.
 The map is a powerful visual tool for both the historian and the casual viewer who seeks better to understand the cataclysm that affected so many millions, Muslim and Christian alike, during the final years of the Ottoman Empire.